-Gatlinburg Fall Colors Report
+Gatlinburg and the Smoky Mountains Fall Colors Report

 The notion that peak color season in Great Smoky Mountains National Park happens in mid-October is a misconception.
 The marvelous colors of autumn actually light up the Smokies for seven weeks or more as the peak elevations move down the mountainsides from the highest elevations to the foothills.